 Cancer is a condition requiring ongoing family caregiving support, particularly during the palliative stage of care.
 Without adequate support services, family caregivers are at risk for depression and poor health, and loved ones with cancer are at risk for inadequate care.
 For such families, in-home respite care can be invaluable.

-Therefore, we aim to develop an app that can optimize the coordination of nurse-provided respite care services for families coping with palliative-stage cancer, thus improving the quality of services rendered to these families.
+Therefore, we aim to develop an app that can optimize the coordination of respite care services for families coping with palliative-stage cancer, thus improving the quality of services rendered to these families.
 Once fully developed and launched, such an app could support family caregiving and dying at home, which is where most families want to be.